NOTHING BUT THE TRUTH

 Brain And Heart

 Rod Lurie Makes a Political Thriller for Our Times

-Clearly inspired by Judith Miller's role in the Valerie Plame case, writer/director Rod Lurie takes dramatic liberties to allow for a provocative treatment of an ongoing battle for civil liberties exacted in the name of national security.
-Rachel Armstrong (Kate Beckinsale) is a New York Times journalist working on a story that will expose her soccer mom neighbor Erica Van Doren (Vera Farmiga) as a covert C.I.A. agent.
-After the story runs, the Government assigns special prosecutor Patton Dubois (Matt Dillon) to induce Rachel to hand over her source or face a prison sentence that she is mentally if not physically prepared to serve.
-Rod Lurie ("The Contender") balances the tragic repercussions of two women drawn into a swirling riptide of political ill will and sudden violence.
-Lurie's pitch-perfect dialogue keeps the thriller humming with lucid tension and biting satire.
+Clearly inspired by Judith Miller's role in the Valerie Plame case, writer/director Rod Lurie ("The Contender") takes dramatic liberties to allow for a provocative treatment of an ongoing battle for civil liberties exacted in the name of national security.
+Rachel Armstrong (Kate Beckinsale) is a newspaper journalist working on a story that will expose her soccer mom neighbor Erica Van Doren (Vera Farmiga) as a covert C.I.A. agent.
+After the story runs, the Government assigns special prosecutor Patton Dubois (Matt Dillon) to induce Rachel to hand over her source or face a prison sentence that she is fully prepared to serve.
+Lurie balances the tragic repercussions of two women drawn into a swirling riptide of political neglect, judicial irresponsibility, and sudden violence.
+Lurie's pitch-perfect dialogue keeps the thriller humming with expressive tension and biting satire.

 Peeking out through the straight-forward thriller is a question about the evaporation of government accountability and its inability to police itself.
 The government's hollow-tipped spear of "national security" taking precedence over Rachel's First Amendment rights, serves as the theme line that Lurie suspends his multi-dimensional characters from.